Professor and Research Cluster Coordinator

 Projects in my lab:

-Project #1 Herbal agent reduction of drug side effects: Billions of dollars are spent yearly by individuals on nutritional supplements but the health effects of pharmaceuticals are not known.
-We are investigating the mechanism for reduction of hepatic acetaminophen (APAP) toxicity by S-adenosyl-l-methionine (SAMe).
-(Figure 1).
-APAP is the number one cause of drug induced liver failure in the U.S and we are interested in methods to reduce toxicity.
-This project is evaluating the cellular effects of SAMe that are responsible for attenuating acetaminophen toxicity.
-Figure 1 shows that SAMe when given 1 h after APAP reduces band intensity induced by protein carbonylation.
-Our studies are also comparing SAMe to the currently used clinical antidote, N-acetylcysteine for acetaminophen overdose to evaluate SAMe’s effectiveness.
+Project #1 The effect of herbal agents on susceptibility to drug toxicity: Billions of dollars are spent in the United States each year by individuals on nutritional and herbal supplements.
+We are investigating the mechanism for reduction of hepatic acetaminophen toxicity by S-adenosyl-l-methionine (SAMe).
+This project is important since acetaminophen is the number one cause of drug induced liver failure in the U.S. This project is evaluating the cellular effects of SAMe that are responsible for attenuating acetaminophen toxicity.
+We are also comparing SAMe to the currently used clinical treatment for acetaminophen to evaluate SAMe’s effectiveness.

-Project #2: Developing new interventions to reduce cancer chemotherapeutic drug toxicity: This project is evaluating the protective effect of resveratrol on cisplatin nephrotoxicity.
-Cisplatin (Cis) is a widely used cancer chemotherapeutic agent.
-Unfortunately, over 30% of patients develop renal failure during cisplatin usage.
-We have found that resveratrol (RES) can reduce renal toxicity.
+Project #2 Evaluating methods to reduce the side effects of cancer chemotherapeutic drugs: Adverse effects of cancer chemotherapy agents limit the duration of treatment in many patients.
+This project is evaluating the protective effect of natural products on cisplatin nephrotoxicity.
+Cisplatin is a widely used cancer chemotherapeutic agent.
+Unfortunately, the two principal side effects of cisplatin treatment are renal and peripheral nerve dysfunction.
+We have found an agent that can reduce the renal toxicity in isolated renal tissue.
 We are evaluating whether resveratrol impacts cell signaling or alters oxidative stress as part of its protective effect against cisplatin.
-This project uses multiple experimental models including a human kidney proximal tubular cell line.

-Project #4 Susceptibility to oxidative stress in diabetes: Over 1 in 50 Americans are diagnosed with diabetes mellitus.
+Project #4 Susceptibility to oxidative stress in diabetes: Over 29 million Americans are diagnosed with diabetes mellitus.
 Diabetes is associated with a higher risk of kidney disease and renal failure.
 The predisposition to renal dysfunction may involve a defect in the ability to protect the kidney from damage by free radicals.
-This project is examining the predisposition to renal damage by renal toxicants that are known to induce free radical damage.
-This area of research is investigating the cellular and subcellular abnormalities induced by diabetes; and possible interventions to slow the progression of renal dysfunction.
+In this project we are evaluating: a) the predisposition to renal damage by renal toxicants that are known to induce free radical damage; b) investigate the cellular and subcellular abnormalities induced by diabetes; c) initiate studies of possible interventions to slow the progression of renal dysfunction.

-For a full list of publications, access PubMed
+For a complete list of publications, access PubMed

 Graduates from Valentovic Lab